World Boxing apologizes for naming Olympic champion Imane Khelif in sex test policy

 The president of World Boxing has apologized after Olympic champion Imane Khelif was singled out in the governing body’s announcement to make sex testing mandatory.

-On Monday, its president Boris van der Vorst reached out to the Algerian Boxing Federation to acknowledge that was wrong.
+On Monday, its president Boris van der Vorst contacted the Algerian Boxing Federation to acknowledge that was wrong.

 “I am writing to you all personally to offer a formal and sincere apology for this and acknowledge that her privacy should have been protected,” he wrote in a letter seen by The Associated Press.